Meet The Teachers

 Carly Schroeder - MacKay

 Carly is an alumni of RDE.
-She graduated in May 2018 from Western Michigan University with a Masters in Behavioral Science.
-She is currently working on her PHD from WMU.
+She graduated in July 2021 from Western Michigan University with a PHD in Behavioral Science.
 She was a member of the Western Michigan University Dance Team.
 She choreographs for our competition team.
 She enjoys traveling to far away places and has visited Thailand, Ireland, Netherlands Scotland and England.
-She is married to Andrew MacKay and has two cats and two ducks.
-Carly works in the Kalamazoo area with young children of all ages and is passionate about making a difference in the lives of children.
+Carly works in the Kalamazoo Public Schools with young adults and children of all ages and is passionate about making a difference in their lives.

 Domonique began dancing at 3 years old at Roxana’s Dance Expressions, located in Clarkston, Michigan.
 She danced competitively and received training in Cecchetti Ballet, Pointe, Tap, Modern, Jazz, Hip Hop, and Contemporary under Studio Director Roxana Chambers.
 She also had the privilege of being captain of the Lake Orion Varsity Dance Team which she was a member of from 2011- 2015 performing competitively with Pom and Jazz routines.
 Domonique was accepted into Grand Valley State University as a double major in Dance and Psychology.
 She was Captain of the National Champion Laker Dance Team during her Sophomore year and had the privilege of being cast and working with guest artists like Brian Enos, Natasha Davis, Simon Thomas Train, Zhelma Badu-Younge and Jessica Pittman.
 She has been trained and performed in Modern, Ballet, Jazz, Afro-Fusion, and Brazilian technique.
 Domonique also had the privilege to choreograph works showcased at GVSU Spring Dance Concert, workshops and competitions around the Michigan area.
 She graduated in April 2019 with her Bachelors of Arts and Sciences.
 She plans to pursue her Doctorate of Occupational Therapy to help create a more inclusive and independent environment.